 - Chinese dark vinegar: Several varieties of Chinese black vinegar are available on the market, which vary in color and flavor.
 We usually use the yellow label one called ZhenJiang vinegar.
 You can use balsamic vinegar to replace Chinese dark vinegar.

-- This ratio of cornstarch to flour is 2:1.
+- Batter Ratio: Use a 2:1 ratio of cornstarch to flour in the batter.
 You can increase the flour ratio for more crunchiness.

-- This recipe is great for batch cooking and freezing in small portions.
+- Batch Cooking: This recipe is perfect for batch cooking and freezing in small portions.

 Other Chinese pork recipes to try: